oyanzhi/tp/docs/UserGuide.md

 ### Unarchiving a person : `unarchive`

-Unarchive the specified person from the address book.
+Unarchives the specified person in FinHub.

 Format: `unarchive INDEX`